 Introduction:

 My name is Nicole Edgerton (pronouns: she/her/hers and they/them/theirs), and I am a born-and-raised Midwesterner, avid reader, lifelong student of intersectional feminism, and lover of cats, astrology, and coffee (in no particular order).
 As an Ohioan, I have been an unofficial Buckeye all my life, but my status was officialized in 2015 when I began my undergraduate education here, and I have never looked back!
-My education in History and Women’s, Gender & Sexuality Studies have been integral to my understanding of myself and the world around me.
-I have always felt deeply passionate about social justice, but as an OPEEP alumnus and now Program Coordinator I also have a concerted interest in issues relating specifically to incarceration.
+My backgrounds in History and Women’s, Gender & Sexuality Studies have been integral to my understanding of myself and the world around me.
+I have always felt deeply passionate about social justice, but as an OPEEP alum and now Program Coordinator I also have a concerted interest in issues relating specifically to incarceration.
 I am very excited to utilize my past experiences, education, and passions in this new role with OPEEP!

 Geographic Background: